tomkat-cr/genericsuite-basecamp/docs/Configuration-Guide/index.md

 make init_submodules
 ```

-* Commit and push the changes to make it availlable for the frontend:
+* Commit and push the changes to make it available for the frontend:

 ```bash
 # FastAPI